pc-97/recipe-app/README.md

 ## Recipe app

 A simple search engine made in React where you can search for a dish and get information about its recipe, and total calories in it.
-Made while learning React, and deployed on AWS S3 as a static website.
+Made while learning React, and deployed on AWS S3 and CloudFront as a static website.
 ## Live app: https://bit.ly/2FuMhN2

 This app gets data from Edamam Recipe Search API: